espra/core/src/zero/README.md

 The public key components will have been signed by `amphub.org` and
 you'd have been given unique user and instance ID numbers when you
-first ran `ampinit`.
+first ran `ampzero init`.

 You can share the public key and ID numbers, but the private and control
 keys must be kept safe and private.
 The control key in particular is used
 to update your keys with `amphub.org` — never share it!

-And, finally, `ampinit` will have automatically setup a git repository in
+And, finally, `ampzero init` will have automatically setup a git repository in
 the instance directory.
 You might want to push this to a private GitHub
 repo (or equivalent) for both backup and collaboration purposes.